A change initiative is an investment in a business to increase efficiency, profitability, and reduce costs.

 Where does this pathway to successful change leadership begin?

 The first step toward is a vision for the future with tangible metrics and measurable goals.
-Implementation of a true change vision begins with a leader who can influence and inspire action.
+Implementation of an actual change vision begins with a leader who can influence and inspire action.
 They communicate how the organization will be operationally different and what the future will look like; enabling others to let go of outdated beliefs, embrace the vision, and follow leadership into the future.

 What should the vision for change include?